StuartReeve/CTEC3905-Website/README.md

 The site has been tested on Desktop using Chrome and Firefox as well as mobile and tablet using the Chrome browser for Android.

+###HTML Validation
+As the majority of the HTML is inserted to the website, validating the website from the URL will not give true results.
+The best way to validate the website is to perform a search for a summoner to generate the HTML, then copy the HTML from the browser developer tools.
+To do this right click on the html tag and select copy outer html.
+This however will likely not include the DOCTYPE from the HTML.

+During testing I received no errors from the W3C HTML validator.